-- Screening tests (such as ultrasounds, blood and urine tests) to see that your fetus is developing normally - Diagnostic tests to detect fetal genetic abnormalities (see page 49)
+- Screening tests (such as ultrasounds, blood and urine tests) to see that your fetus is developing normally - Diagnostic tests to detect fetal genetic abnormalities (see page 22)

-All women will be offered screening tests.
-Some women may be offered or choose to order diagnostic tests.
+All pregnant people will be offered screening tests.
+Some people may be offered or choose to order diagnostic tests.